athiththan11/Docker-K8s-Tour/14--k8s-bar-server-configmap/README.md

 ### ConfigMap

 `ConfigMap` allows to decouple the configuration artifacts from image content.
-Which in result allows Kubernetes to make the containarized applications portable without needing to worry about the configurations.
+Which in result allows Kubernetes to make the containerized applications portable without needing to worry about the configurations.

-In this sample, we have decoupled the `info.txt` artifact of the `Bar` serverr to a `ConfigMap` and mounted as a volume mount in the `Deployment` configurations.
+In this sample, we have decoupled the `info.txt` artifact of the `Bar` server to a `ConfigMap` and mounted as a volume mount in the `Deployment` configurations.

 > Please note that the volume mount specified in the `deployment.yaml` points to the `/usr/artifacts` directory.
 The `Bar` server uses this directory to copy the contents to the actual server directory.
 Therefore, the changes done to the `info.txt` will be reflected once the `Bar` pods are restarted.